Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Tangent Direction Guided Adversarial Training (TART)

 \subsection{Computing Tangential Component}

-Using the estimation of tangent space, we compute the tangential component of adversarial examples.
+Using the estimated tangent space, we compute the tangential component of an adversarial example.
 Let $\mA$ be a $d \times k$ matrix whose columns are the tangent vectors of a natural data $\vx\in\R^d$.
-We note that the column space of $\mA$ is the $k$-dimensional tangent space at $\vx$.
-Also, let $\vx^*$ be an adversarial example generated by perturbing $\vx$ and denote the projection of $\vx^* - \vx$ onto the tangent space of $\vx$ as $\vw$.
-Then the tangential component of $\vx^*$ is defined as the norm of $\vw$.
-Here we employ a well-known fact that $\Pi_\mA \vv$ is the projection of a vector $\vv$ onto the column space of $\mA$, where $\Pi_\mA:= \mA(\mA^\intercal \mA)^{-1}\mA^\intercal$.
-A concise overview of the projection matrix $\Pi_\mA$ is provided in Appendix~\ref{app:projection}.
-Therefore, the tangential component of $\vx^*$ can be computed as follows:
+We note that the column space of $\mA$ represents the $k$-dimensional tangent space at $\vx$.
+Given an adversarial example $\vx^*$ obtained by perturbing $\vx$, we define $\vw$ as the projection of the perturbation $\vx^* - \vx$ onto the tangent space.
+This projection can be computed using the projection matrix $\Pi_\mA = \mA(\mA^\intercal \mA)^{-1}\mA^\intercal$.
+A more detailed explanation of this projection is provided in Appendix~\ref{app:projection}.
+Therefore, the tangential component of $\vx^*$ is calculated as: